russelljjarvis/asu_opt/README.md

 Then navigate to `/home/mnt` and run the file `nsga2.py` with by executing:
 `ipython -i nsga2.py`

-the -i flag facilitates monkey patching.
+the `-i` flag facilitates monkey patching.

-To run with scoop (in parallel, note this is actually slower for small dimensional problems with small NGEN, and population size, since parallel programs involve interprocess communication related costs).
+To run with scoop (in parallel, note this is actually slower for small dimensional problems with small `NGEN`, and population size, since parallel programs involve interprocess communication related costs).

 execute:
 `python -m scoop nsga2.py`